vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 1) the amount is immediately transferred from the party's general account to a temporary "pending" bond account.
 This amount counts towards the stake committed to the market and so in particular can get the market out of liquidity auction.
 2) at the beginning of the next epoch (after the rewards / penalties for present LPs - including the party that's amending - have been evaluated) the amount is transferred from the "pending" bond to the true bond account.

-Commitment amendments should be processed in the time order of their latest updates within the epoch.
-For example if an LP places an amendment at time `t1`, followed by LP2 placing an amendment at `t2` and the first LP amending again at `t1`, LP2's amendment will be executed first.
+For each party only the most recent amendement should be considered.
+All the amendements get processed simultaneously, hence the relative arrival of amendments made by different LPs within the previous epoch is irrelevant.

 #### Increasing commitment

 _Case:_ `proposed-commitment-variation >= 0`

 A liquidity provider can always increase their commitment amount as long as they have sufficient collateral in the settlement asset of the market to meet the new commitment amount.

 If they do not have sufficient collateral the transaction is rejected in entirety.
 This means that any change in fee bid is not applied and that the `old-commitment-amount` is retained.